 Given its origin as an improvisational project that was filmed and then, later, filmed again with a more structured script, Shadows is a gloriously ragged piece of filmmaking.
 Scenes filmed at different times get shuffled about in the narrative and jagged editing coupled with bad ADR have to suffice as chaotic bonding agents.
 Like the best of Cassavetes’s films, Shadows lacks a true plot and relies completely on the strength of its characters operating in a living and breathing environment.

 But for all of his reputation as a handheld purveyor of character art, Cassavetes could create some incredibly amazing visual images.
 Shadows sometimes feels like a gritty documentary as it takes street-level views of 1959 wherever it goes, but it also finds the sublime such as in a moment during a stroll through a square in which Dennis and Tom bicker over art while the lightest traces of snow begins to fall.
-At one particular moment, the film settles into a dreamy state as Tony and Lelia achieve a blissful peace that is immediately interrupted by the Hugh’s thumb on the door buzzer; a visual foreshadowing of the internal anxieties about to hit Tony like a ton of bricks.
+In one particular moment, the film settles into a dreamy state as Tony and Lelia achieve a blissful peace that is immediately interrupted by the Hugh’s thumb on the door buzzer; a visual foreshadowing of the internal anxieties about to hit Tony like a ton of bricks.

 Tired of all of the soapy dramas and unrealistic characters that flooded the films coming out of Hollywood at the time, John Cassavetes pioneered a type of cinema that looked at the complexity and fullness of the lives of its characters which would then give the viewer the overwhelming sensation of knowing that even the most forgettable and mundane person encountered in any given day has their own epic tale full of rewards, challenges, and setbacks.
 Shadows is a film on the cusp of history circling around a family nucleus and watching the real-time reactions when you introduce it to new elements.
 For some in the circle, growth will cause their shadows to cast long and, for the other folks, theirs just get shorter.